ibm-cloud-docs/cloud-logs/agent/agent-plugin-parameters.md

 Use the `outputWorkers` Helm variable to manage the Workers setting for the output plugin if you are using the Helm chart.
 {: tip}

-The Helm chart for [Openshift](/docs/cloud-logs?topic=cloud-logs-agent-helm-os-deploy) and [Kubernetes](/docs/cloud-logs?topic=cloud-logs-agent-helm-kube-deploy) deployments are configured with 4 workers since this is generally a good setting for most Kubernetes workloads.

 Here are some considerations when setting the `Workers` value in your environment: